DanilaD/dolmatovdev-laravel-x12-parser/README.md

 ## 🆘 Support

-For support, please open an issue on GitHub or contact Danila Dolmatov (danila@autosport.by).
+For support, please open an issue on GitHub or contact Danila Dolmatov on [LinkedIn](https://www.linkedin.com/in/danila-dolmatov/).